Seller's FAQs

 What does ‘exchange of contracts’ mean?

-The term ‘exchange of contracts’ refers to the moment when both the seller’s and buyer’s solicitor receive the signed contracts from their clients, then exchange them with one another.
+The term ‘exchange of contracts’ refers to the moment when both the seller’s and buyer’s solicitor receive the signed contracts from their clients and then exchange them with one another.
 It also marks the point when the sale is legally binding.
-You can still pull out after you’ve exchanged, but it will cost you a lot of money to do so and rarely happens in practice.
+You can still pull out after you’ve exchanged, but it will cost you a lot of money and rarely happens in practice.
 Our M.D. has only witnessed it twice in almost 40 years in the business.

 What happens when the sale is complete?

-In most instances, the completion date is the day you’ll move out of your home.
+In most instances, the completion date is when you’ll move out of your home.

-You’ll need to give your keys to us, so we can pass them on to the buyers.
+You’ll need to give us your keys so we can pass them on to the buyers.

-On the moving day, you’ll be expected to vacate the property by a pre-agreed time, which is typically midday.
+On the moving day, you’ll be expected to vacate the property by a pre-agreed time, typically midday.

 Will I have to pay any Capital Gains Tax?

 If the home you’re selling is your only property, and it’s been your main residence for the duration of your ownership, you won’t owe any Capital Gains Tax.
-However, if you’ve let part of your home out for any length of time, or if you bought the property to generate profit from it, you will.
+However, if you’ve let part of your home out for any length of time or bought the property to generate profit from it, you will.

 Will I have to pay Stamp Duty?

-Stamp duty tax is only payable when you’re purchasing a home, not when you’re selling at the present time but there have been calls for this to change, we will have to wait and see.
+Stamp duty tax is only payable when purchasing a home, not when selling, but there have been calls for this to change.
+We will have to wait and see.